Jared-Godar/now_i_know/til.md

 >2021-10-12: Numpy.
 Wow.
 Seems very powerful from the get go just scratching the surface.
 Wish I knew how this worked when I was doing my 101 exercises.

+>2021-10-13: Still blown away by how simple and condensed this makes things that took loops in python.
+And to hear that pandas is even better than numpy - can't wait